QuMuLab/bauhaus/docs/source/index.rst

    class Object:
       pass

-Create SAT constraints by decorating classes, methods, or invoking ``@constraint`` as a function.
+Create constraints by decorating classes and methods using the decorator ``@constraint``.
 To create a constraint for a method, the return object must be from a decorated class or a propositional variable created with ``python-nnf``::

    @constraint.at_most_one(e) # At most one of the Object instances are true